Azealia Banks: 2011–2012: 1991 and Fantasea

 In September 2011, Banks released her debut single, "212", as a free digital download from her website.
 It was released officially on December 6, 2011, as the lead single from her EP 1991.
-The track attained European moderate chart success, peaking at #14 in the Netherlands, #12 in the United Kingdom and #7 in Ireland.
+The track attained moderate European chart success, peaking at No. 14 in the Netherlands, No. 12 in the United Kingdom and No. 7 in Ireland.

 Though unsigned at the time, Banks began working with British producer Paul Epworth on a debut studio album.
-It was announced in December 2011 that she would feature on "Shady Love", a track on American band Scissor Sisters' fourth studio album, Magic Hour, though the feature was uncredited.
-An accompanying music video was released in January 2012 following its radio premiere from Annie Mac (BBC Radio 1) on January 4, though the single's release was canceled for unconfirmed reasons.
-Banks released the track "NEEDSUMLUV (SXLND)" on the Internet on January 16, 2012, coinciding with what would have been the 33rd birthday of the late singer Aaliyah, who is sampled on the track.
+It was announced in December 2011 that she would feature on "Shady Love", a track on American band Scissor Sisters' fourth studio album, Magic Hour, although the appearance was uncredited.
+An accompanying video was released in January 2012 following its radio premiere from Annie Mac (BBC Radio 1) on January 4, though the single's release was canceled for unconfirmed reasons.
+Banks released the track "NEEDSUMLUV (SXLND)" online on January 16, 2012, coinciding with what would have been the 33rd birthday of the late singer Aaliyah, who is sampled on the track.
 A week later saw the emergence of a second track, "Bambi", produced by Paul Epworth and selected as the soundtrack for a Thierry Mugler fashion show in Paris.

 In May 2012, Banks announced plans to release a mixtape—originally titled Fantastic—titled Fantasea.
 Preceding its release the tracks "Jumanji", "Aquababe", and "Nathan" (featuring rapper Styles P) were made available online.
-Fantasea was released via Banks's Twitter account on July 11, and was succeeded by the unveiling of Banks's online radio project, Kunt.FM the following week.
+Fantasea was released via Banks's Twitter account on July 11, and described as "thrilling document of a phenomenally gifted performer in a state of flux".

 Banks's first EP, 1991, was released in the UK on May 28 and in the US the next day.
-The 4-track EP, which includes 212, was not eligible for the UK Albums chart, but the title track charted at #79 on the UK Singles chart.
-It also reached #133 on the US 200, while reaching #17 on the US R&B/Hip-Hop chart, #12 on the US Rap chart, and headin' US Heat chart.
+The 4-track EP, which includes 212, was not eligible for the UK Albums chart, but the title track charted at No. 79 on the UK Singles chart.
+It also reached No. 133 on the US 200, while reaching No. 17 on the US R&B/Hip-Hop chart, No. 12 on the US Rap chart, and headin' US Heat chart.
 In 2013, 1991 was certified gold by the Australian Recording Industry Association.

 Banks was scheduled to release her second single, "Esta Noche", from Fantasea, on September 25, 2012, but it was pulled the day of its release due to sampling disputes between Banks and its producer, Munchi.
-The next month, it was confirmed that Banks had worked with Lady Gaga on two tracks, "Ratchet" and "Red Flame", on Gaga's third studio album, Artpop (2013), but they did not make the final album cut, and have since not been released.
-Banks also revealed that she collaborated with Kanye West on G.O.O.D.
-Music's compilation album Cruel Summer but that her contributions did not make the final cut.
-On December 31, 2012, Banks released "BBD", which ultimately appeared on her debut album, Broke with Expensive Taste.
+Banks collaborated with both Lady Gaga and Kanye West, but these songs remain unreleased.
+On December 31, 2012, Banks released "BBD", a collaboration with Sup Doodle and Apple Juice Kid.